kamalj0shi/Javascript-mini-projects/README.md

 # Javascript-mini-projects
-These are the practice project I have created using HTML,CSS and javascript.
+This is the practice project I have created using HTML,CSS and javascript.